Presentation: Adult with long QT syndrome

 - Consider genomic testing if there is a firm clinical diagnosis of long QT syndrome (LQTS) as indicated by either:

-- QTc ≥480 ms in repeated 12-lead ECGs and an unexplained syncopal episode; or
+- QTc ≥480ms on repeated 12-lead ECGs in the context of concerning symptoms such as unexplained syncopal episode; or

 - A secondary cause for QT prolongation should be excluded first.
-Secondary causes include QT-prolonging medications and electrolyte anomalies, particularly hypokalaemia and hypomagnesaemia.
+Secondary causes include QT-prolonging medications and electrolyte abnormalities, particularly hypokalaemia and hypomagnesaemia.

-- Genomic testing should be carried out in parallel with expert phenotypic assessment – for example, in an inherited cardiac conditions (ICC) clinic – and with support from clinical genetics services.
-Note that testing may occasionally be appropriate outside these criteria, following discussion in an ICC multidisciplinary team meeting.
+- Genomic testing should be carried out in parallel with expert phenotypic assessment – for example in an inherited cardiac conditions (ICC) service with multidisciplinary team (MDT) approach, including support from clinical genetics services.

 What do you need to do?